jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (b) officers and employees of any district health board established by or under section 19 of the New Zealand Public Health and Disability Act 2000:
   (c) people providing, or employed in providing, hospital care (within the meaning of the Health and Disability Services (Safety) Act 2001):
   (d) managers of prisons within the meaning of the Corrections Act 2004:
-  (e) managers and superintendents of institutions within the meaning of the Alcoholism and Drug Addiction Act 1966:
+  (e) managers of treatment centres within the meaning of the Substance Addiction (Compulsory Assessment and Treatment) Act 2017:
   (f) authorised prescribers:
   (g) delegated prescribers:
   (ga)